 Video: How To Make Waterfall Corner Joints

 A cabinet with waterfall corner joints features continuous grain flow around the corners of the cabinet.
 A waterfall miter joint is a great way to highlight wood with beautiful grain.
-You'll learn how to cut the miters using a large crosscut sled and how to clamp this joint with with temporary clamping cauls attached to the cabinet with hide glue.
+You'll learn how to cut the miters using a large crosscut sled and how to clamp this joint with temporary clamping cauls.

 Skill Builder Video